fabiorafaelsalvioli/snake-game/README.md

-# snake-game
+# The Snake Game
-A simple reproduction of the Snake Game
+## A simple reproduction of the Snake Game
+Using Html, Css and Javascript